lljbash/clangd-tidy/README.md

                         exit with a non-zero status.
 Candidates: error, warn, info, hint. [default: hint] --tqdm                Show a progress bar (require tqdm).
+  --github              Append workflow commands for GitHub Actions to output.
+  --git-root GIT_ROOT   Root directory of the git repository.
+Only works with
-  -v, --verbose         Print verbose output from clangd.
+                        --github. [default: current directory] -v, --verbose         Print verbose output from clangd.

 Find more information on https://github.com/lljbash/clangd-tidy.